Controlling Set List Maker from another device

 Duo sends up/down messages from the first two footswitches, and can send left/right messages from a second pair of switches.
 The iRig BlueTurn sends up/down messages with the default settings.
 The Coda Stomp sends left/right or up/down messages depending on the position of the Mode button.

 - Open the Settings app on your iOS or Android device, navigate to the Bluetooth page, and pair your Bluetooth device.

-- Navigate to Settings > Remote Control > Actions and find an action that you want to trigger.
-Tap that action, then tap Foot Switch (Keyboard) Messages and select the keyboard message you want to trigger it with.
+- Navigate to Settings > App Control > Actions and find an action that you want to trigger.
+Only the most commonly used actions are displayed initially, but you can click All at the top of the list to browse the complete list.
+Tap the desired action, then tap Foot Switch (Keyboard) Messages and select the keyboard message you want to trigger it with.
 For example, to select the next page of your lyrics when you send a down arrow message, tap Next Page and select Down Arrow.
-You can assign multiple actions to the same message if you want to several actions at once.
+You can assign multiple actions to the same message if you want to trigger several actions at once.

 - Navigate to a show or a smart list.

 - Use your Bluetooth device to send messages to Set List Maker.
 Set List Maker will respond with the actions you configured.